Spacecraft design

 Spacecraft design includes the design of both robotic spacecraft (satellites and planetary probes), and spacecraft for human spaceflight (spaceships and space stations).
 Human-carrying spacecraft require additional life-support systems, crew accommodation, and safety measures to support human occupants, as well as human factor engineering considerations such as ergonomics, crew comfort, and psychological well-being.
 Robotic spacecraft require autonomy, reliability, and remote operation capabilities without human presence.
 The distinctive nature and the unique needs and constraints related to each of them significantly impact spacecraft design considerations.

-Recent developments in spacecraft design include electric propulsion systems (e.g. ion thrusters and Hall-effect thrusters) for high-specific-impulse propulsion, solar sails (using solar radiation pressure) for continuous thrust without the need for traditional rockets, additive manufacturing (3D printing) and advanced materials (e.g. advanced composites, nanomaterials and smart materials) for rapid prototyping and production of lightweight and durable components, artificial intelligence and machine learning-assisted autonomous systems for spacecraft autonomy and improved operational efficiency in long and faraway missions, in situ resource utilization (ISRU) technologies for extraction and utilization of local resources on celestial bodies, and CubeSats and other standardized miniature satellites for cost-effective space missions around Earth.
+Recent developments in spacecraft design include electric propulsion systems (e.g. ion thrusters and Hall-effect thrusters) for high-specific-impulse propulsion, solar sails (using solar radiation pressure) for continuous thrust without the need for traditional rockets, additive manufacturing (3D printing) and advanced materials (e.g. advanced composites, nano-materials and smart materials) for rapid prototyping and production of lightweight and durable components, artificial intelligence and machine learning-assisted autonomous systems for spacecraft autonomy and improved operational efficiency in long and faraway missions, in situ resource using (ISRU) technologies for extraction and usage of local resources on celestial bodies, and CubeSats and other standard miniature satellites for cost-effective space missions around Earth.

 Spacecraft design involves experts from various fields such as engineering, physics, mathematics, computer science, etc. who come together to collaborate and participate in interdisciplinary teamwork.
-Furthermore, international collaboration and partnerships between space agencies, organizations, and countries help share expertise, resources, and capabilities for the mutual benefit of all parties.
+Furthermore, international collaboration and partnerships between space agencies and countries help share expertise, resources, and capabilities for the mutual benefit of all parties.
 The challenges of spacecraft design drive technological innovation and engineering breakthroughs in professional and industrial sectors.
 The complexity of spacecraft design engages students in STEM subjects (science, technology, engineering, and mathematics), fosters scientific literacy and inspire the next generation of scientists, engineers, and innovators.